 Vector art is best suited for printing.
 The vector art is made from a series of mathematical curves, it prints very sharp, and is scalable to any size.
 The logo you created for business card, can be enlarged to a big billboard and still it looks as sharp as it was on a business card.

 Raster images (jpg, tiff, png, gif etc.) are dependent on the resolution.
 If the artwork enlarged beyond the required ppi/dpi, it looks blurry and pixelated.
-For printing you require 270 to 300 dpi.
-For web on laptop or desktop you need 72dpi, tablets support higher dpi.
-SVG is a scalable format for web but it’s still not widely supported all the browsers.
+For printing, required resolution of the file is 270 dpi to 300 dpi.